It may not have come down to the final lap of the final race like 2021, but 2022's Formula One season still threw up plenty of drama.

 Qualifying record v teammate: 18-2

-There's a case for putting Albon further up this list, but it's hard to find reliable references for his performances due to the quality of his car and his teammate this year.
-The Williams was unquestionably the worst car on the grid, yet Albon still scored points on three occasions and featured in Q2 on eight occasions as well as a Q3 appearance in Belgium.
-He dominated teammate Nicholas Latifi, especially in qualifying where he beat him 18 times to two and had a 0.615s average advantage -- the biggest on the grid of one teammate over another by some margin.
+There's a case for putting Albon further up this list, but it's hard to find reliable references for his performances due to the quality of his car and teammate this year.
+The Williams was unquestionably the worst car on the grid, yet Albon scored points on three occasions and featured in Q2 on eight occasions as well as a Q3 appearance in Belgium.
+He dominated teammate Nicholas Latifi, especially in qualifying where he beat him 18 times to two and had a 0.615s average advantage -- the biggest on the grid of one teammate over another.